blackpainter/qos/docs/install/testnet/fullnode.md

 `$HOME/.qosd/config` will be created to hold the config files

-## Config
+## Configure

 Different QOS testnet has different config files, visit [testnets repo](https://github.com/QOSGroup/qos-testnets) to find yours.

-For example, we join the latest testnet:
+For example, we are about to join the latest testnet:

 ### Replace `genesis.json`